 Biological siblings who attend the Academy in any year group excluding Year 11 will also be treated as siblings irrespective of place of residence.
 Children residing in the same household as part of an extended family, such as cousins, will not be treated as siblings.
-Brothers and sisters include children with the same natural parents living at the same address children with the same natural parents living at different addresses (e.g. due to separation of natural parents) half-brothers and half-sisters living at the same address, step-brothers and step-sisters living at the same address, and children living as part of the same family unit with their parents/carers at the same address.
+Brothers and sisters include children with the same natural parents living at the same address children with the same natural parents living at the same address children with the same natural parents living at the same address, step-brothers and step-sisters living at the same address, and children living as part of the same family unit with their parents/carers at the same address.